Starting a Business in Norway: GEOS Guide for Global Expansion

 A Stable, High-Income Market with Strong Infrastructure

-With a GEOS Global Subsidiary Index Score of 64.0, Norway offers stability, high consumer spending, and advanced infrastructure.
-It’s a safe, predictable market for international growth.
-The main challenge for business enterprises lies in managing higher costs and complex regulations.
+With a GEOS Global Subsidiary Index Score of 64.0, Norway offers strong stability, high consumer spending, and advanced infrastructure.
+Many companies benefit from setting up a local presence to tap into established systems and better understand the market.

 The first platform dedicated to streamlining entity setup and management.